mangam-02/supermarket-route-optimizer/README.md

 ## Description

-Dieses Projekt ist Teil der Vorlesung "Multi-Criteria Optimization and Decision Analysis for Embedded Systems Design" an der TUM.
-Es implementiert Algorithmen zur Optimierung von Einkaufslisten in einem simulierten Supermarkt-Grid und betrachtet mehrere Zielfunktionen gleichzeitig (z.
-B. Distanz, Gewicht, Hardness).
+This project is part of the course “Multi-Criteria Optimization and Decision Analysis for Embedded Systems Design” at TUM.
+It implements algorithms for optimizing shopping lists in a simulated supermarket grid and considers multiple objective functions simultaneously (e.g., distance, weight, hardness).

 ## Installation und Requirements